 - Various advertisements

 The distraction can make you lose sight of your own purpose and strengths.
-And social media can be one big fat spending trigger.
+Social media can be one big fat spending trigger.

 The questions are: